-and as I said in the State of the Union Address, if they do, I will not sign it.
+-and as I said in the State of the Union Address, if they do, I will not sign it.

-What a difference 10 years makes.
+dress.
+If they do.
+I will not sign it.
+What a difference ID years makes.
 Ten years ago, a Republican President said there should not be passed another continuing resolution.
 But here we are with a Republican-controlled Congress who has failed to even write a budget.
 That is the most basic responsibility of any Congress, to write a budget.
 This Congress, under Republican control, has failed in that most basic duty for the first time in 24 years.
 Why?
-Because the Republicans in the U.S. Senate who did pass a budget resolutionwe passed it on a bipartisan basiscould never get together with the Republicans in the House of Representatives.
+Because the Republicans in the U.S. Servate who did pass a budget resolution-we passed it on a bipartisan basis-could never get together with the Republicans in the House of Representatives.
 So what we have is a colossal failure.